After-Hours Rental Emergencies: A PM Playbook

 • how to reset a GFCI

-• what to do if they smell gas (leave, call utility/911)
+• what to do if they smell gas, which is leave and call the utility or 911

-The goal isn’t turning tenants into plumbers—it’s buying time and reducing damage.
+The goal is not turning tenants into plumbers.
+Instead, it is buying time and reducing damage.

 Smart thermostat representing streamlined after-hours systems